 P&O Ferries plans to resume Dover-Calais sailings

-The firm is selling tickets for cross-Channel sailings on its ship Spirit of Britain.
+The firm will operate cross-Channel sailings on its ship Spirit of Britain.

 P&O Ferries plans to resume operating between Dover and Calais in the coming days amid accusations that it attempted to further reduce the wages of its seafarers.

+The PA news agency understands the company expects to restart sailings for freight customers by Wednesday, but does not anticipate carrying tourists until early next week.

-The firm is selling tickets for cross-Channel sailings on its ship Spirit Of Britain, with the first departure from the Kent port at 4.25am on Wednesday.
+On Monday morning the firm’s website began selling passenger tickets for cross-Channel sailings on its ship Spirit Of Britain from Wednesday.

+The website later said there were “no sailings available for your selected dates”.

-It will be first time P&O has operated a ferry on the route since it sacked nearly 800 seafarers without notice and replaced them with cheaper agency workers on March 17.
+P&O Ferries has not operated between Dover and Calais since it sacked nearly 800 seafarers without notice and replaced them with cheaper agency workers on March 17.

 Meanwhile, Rail, Maritime and Transport (RMT) union general secretary Mick Lynch claimed P&O Ferries has been “prevented from further cutting the pay of vulnerable agency crew” by “pressure from RMT seafarers”.